 - Both can get slippery when wet.

 There are so many great options for the best chicken coop flooring material.
-Depending on your location and your needs, one of these might work out better than the others.
-They all can have their ups and downs.
-But with this list, you are now better informed to make a decision.
+Depending on your location and needs, one might work out better.

 Below is a Pinterest friendly photo…. so you can pin it to your Backyard Chicken Board!!